reslp/phylociraptor/docs/introduction/minimal.rst

 	$ ./phylociraptor util plot-pca -r quartet-stop-200.treelist.ml.tsv --seed 123 -t 5

-The resulting file will be called `tip2tip-PCA-all.pdf`.
+The resulting file will be called ``tip2tip-PCA-all.pdf``.

-Now, we can investigate whether aligner, trimmer or bootstrap cutoffs may have a consistent effect on branch lengths in our trees.
+Now we can investigate whether aligner, trimmer or bootstrap cutoffs may have a consistent effect on branch lengths in our trees.

 ----------------------------------------